-BDC Environmental Health - 05/08/2022, 17/08/2022 and 03/01/2023
+BDC Environmental Health - 05/08/2022, 17/08/2022, 03/01/2023 and 17/04/2023

 - following review of the phase 2 report they noted that it recommended further delineation to est. the extent of TPH's.
 They advised that this should be done alongside additional sampling after demolition works on site.
-A ground gas assessment was also outstanding. - The EHO then confirmed that following receipt of the ground gas results and exchanges with the agent regarding the timing of the addition SI's (post demolition) he was happy to recommend a series of conditions to deal with any outstanding site investigations and remedial works that might be needed.
+A ground gas assessment was also outstanding. - The EHO then confirmed that following receipt of the ground gas results and exchanges with the agent regarding the timing of the addition SI's (post demolition) he was happy to recommend a series of conditions to deal with any outstanding site investigations and remedial works that might be needed. - Further comments from a different EHO were received following consultation on the amended scheme.
+These comments reiterated the need for further site investigations and any necessary remediation / validation.

-Blackwell Parish Council
+Blackwell Parish Council - 05/04/2023